CoffeeCoder1/Apollo-Tech-Corner/_drafts/ambisonics.md

 ---
 Spatial audio's pretty cool, but the largest format for it, Dolby Atmos[^1], is proprietary and is quite difficult to work with.
-Since Atmos is a proprietary black box, it's impossible to design hardware or software to use it without paying a large sum of money, and, since it's so complicated, Atmos-enabled hardware needs powerful processing inside to be able to decode the audio.
+Since Atmos is a proprietary black box, it's impossible to design hardware or software that uses it without paying a large sum of money, and, since it's so complicated, Atmos-enabled hardware needs powerful processing inside to be able to decode the audio.
 While there are some proposed protocols that fix the problem of licensing costs, only